razorlabs/occams/README.rst

 Make sure you have the required node packages installed::

   > npm install -g bower
-  > npm install -g lessc
+  > npm install -g less

 Create a virtual environment for your work::